 || Multimedia || Video Resources Home ||

 Multimedia Services offers limited video services for the faculty and staff of The Citadel.
-The services that we offer include tape dubbing and digitizing audio and video, as long as it falls within the boundaries of the Fair Use Act and is used for furthering the academic standards of The Citadel.
+The services that we offer include digitizing or editing audio and video files, as long as it falls within the boundaries of the Fair Use Act and is used for furthering the academic standards of The Citadel.
 Multimedia Services also offers limited filming capabilities in order to provide the faculty and staff with an archival record of an event for later academic review and discussion.

 The Fair Use Act